viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

      Where `run.sh` is your [entrypoint file](/extend/modular-resources/create/#compile-the-module-into-an-executable), `requirements.txt` is your [pip dependency list file](/extend/modular-resources/create/#compile-the-module-into-an-executable), and `src` is the source directory of your module.

-1. Run `viam module upload` to upload the updated custom module to the Viam Registry:
+1. Run `viam module upload` to upload the updated custom module to the Viam registry:

    ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    viam module upload --version <version> --platform <platform> module.tar.gz